SudaisAbidKhan/College-Admission-Portal/README.md

 1. **Clone or Download the Project**

 2. **Create a MySQL Database**
-   - Create a database in XAMPP with the name "fee_collection"
+   - Create a database in XAMPP with the name "college_portal"
-   - Import the fee_collection.sql file to it .
+   - Import the fcollege_portal.sql file to it .